-The Viertel is one of the most vibrant districts in Bremen and it is also not far from the Marktplatz.
+The Viertel is one of the most vibrant districts, the hipster district in Bremen, and it is also not far from the Marktplatz.

 As a kid, I was told not to go there because it is the “Redlight district” if you can even call it like this.
 The drug-addicts worried my parents worry but now I feel safe there.

 However, this district has become extremely popular, especially among students and other open-minded people and it has become way less “scary”.
 I love the alternative lifestyle and the cafes, small restaurants, shops and that you can do whatever you want to without anybody caring.

 If you walk up the Viertel (no matter if you walk it along the river or the parallel streets) you will arrive at the Weserstadion – at some point.